Skip to main content

 Response includes campaign_id (e.g., 100).

-Step 3: Configure the reward method
+Step 3: Configure the reward method with reward-method-level restrictions

 POST /internal/alter-reward-method